oneapi-src/oneDPL/documentation/library_guide/parallel_api/additional_algorithms.rst

     result sequence: [1, 4, 8, 10, 10]

 * ``sort_by_key``: performs a key-value sort.
-  The algorithm sorts a sequence of keys based on a comparison function object.
+  The algorithm sorts a sequence of keys using a given comparison function object.
   If it is not provided, the elements are compared with ``operator<``.
   A sequence of values is simultaneously permuted according to the sorted order of keys.
-  For correct behavior, a sequence of values must have at least as many elements as the sequence of keys.
+  There must be at least as many values as the keys, otherwise the behavior is undefined.

   For example::